1,000+ Opportunities

 If you have any questions about the grant application process, contact [email protected] or (206) 624-4081.
 Grant Forms and Attachments

-Based on current listing details, eligibility includes: Organizations led by marginalized communities (communities of color, immigrants, women, LGBTQ people, disabled, etc.) in Oregon, Washington, Idaho, Montana, and Wyoming.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations led by marginalized communities (communities of color, immigrants, women, LGBTQ people, disabled, etc.) in Oregon, Washington, Idaho, Montana, and Wyoming.
+Confirm the full requirements in the official notice before applying.

 Social Justice Fund NW 2026 Emerging Justice Fund Grant is a one-year ,000 grant from Social Justice Fund Northwest that funds grassroots organizing for communities targeted by Federal, State, and Local policies across Idaho, Montana, Oregon, Washington, and Wyoming.
 The grant prioritizes organizations led by Black, Indigenous, and people of color (51% or more leadership), those conducting most of their work with reservation communities or in rural and small towns, and organizations with annual budgets of ,000 or less.
 This unrestricted funding supports urgent and emerging community needs and communities underrepresented in traditional grantmaking.
 Three application rounds are offered: February 9, May 7, and July 30, 2026.